holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ## Article 3: Governance

+### 3.1 Circle Members

+Each Circle has a group of ***"Circle Members"*** who may represent its Roles in its Governance Process.

+A Circle's Circle Members include all Partners filling its Circle Lead Role, as well as each Partner serving as Role Lead for a Role in the Circle.
+If a Role has multiple Role Leads, a Circle may adopt a Policy to limit how many of them represent that Role as Circle Members in its Governance Process.

+#### 3.1.1 Circle Reps

+Any Circle Member of a Circle may call for the selection of a ***"Circle Rep"*** to help represent that Circle within any broader Circle containing it.
+The selected Circle Rep fills the ***"Circle Rep Role"*** in the Circle, as defined in Appendix A.

+The Circle Rep becomes a Circle Member of any broader Circle containing that Circle's outer Role, with the authority to represent that Role just like a Role Lead.
+A containing Circle may limit or prevent these Circle Reps from becoming its Circle Members via a Policy, but only if its Roles have another way to enjoy comparable representation within that Circle.

+Selecting a Circle Rep happens via the Integrative Election Process defined herein, unless a Policy defines an alternate process.
+Only a Circle's Circle Members are eligible to serve as its Circle Rep. Anyone serving as a Circle Lead for the Circle may not also serve as its Circle Rep. No more than one person may serve as a Circle's Circle Rep at a time, unless a Policy of a containing Circle allows it.

+A Circle may add Accountabilities or Domains to its own Circle Rep Role, as well as amend or remove those additions.
+No Circle may amend or remove the Purpose or any Accountabilities on the Circle Rep Role, nor remove the Role.

+### 3.2 Facilitator and Secretary

+Any Circle with more than one Circle Member includes a ***“Facilitator Role”*** and a ***“Secretary Role”***, as defined in Appendix A. The person acting in each becomes the Circle’s ***“Facilitator”*** and ***“Secretary”*** respectively.

+#### 3.2.1 Elections & Eligibility

+Upon request of a Circle Member, a Circle's Facilitator will hold an election to elect someone to fill its Facilitator Role or Secretary Role.
+No Role or Policy may assign these Roles or remove an assignment via any other means, nor change the required process.
+Normally, the only candidates eligible for these elections are a Circle's Circle Members.
+However, a Policy of the Circle or any Super-Circle may add or limit eligible candidates.

+#### 3.2.2 Election Term

+During the election process, the Facilitator must specify a term for each election.
+After a term expires, the Secretary must trigger a new election for that Role.
+Even before a term has expired, any Circle Member may trigger a new election at any time.

+#### 3.2.3 Amending Facilitator or Secretary

+A Circle may add Accountabilities or Domains to its own Facilitator or Secretary Role, as well as amend or remove those additions.
+No Circle may amend or remove the Purpose, Domain, or any Accountabilities on either Role, nor remove the Role.

+#### 3.2.4 Surrogates

+A surrogate may act as Facilitator or Secretary while the Role is unfilled.
+A surrogate may also fill in when the normal Facilitator or Secretary is unavailable for a meeting, or requests a surrogate for any reason.

+Whenever a surrogate is needed, the surrogate is, in this order of precedence:

+- **(a)** someone specified by the person to be replaced; or
+- **(b)** for Facilitator, the acting Secretary of the Circle, and for Secretary, the acting Facilitator of the Circle;
+- **(c)** the Circle Lead of the Circle, or, if there are multiple Circle Leads, the first one to declare themselves acting as surrogate; or
+- **(d)** the first Circle Member to declare themselves acting as surrogate.

-### 3.1 Scope of Governance
+### 3.3 Scope of Governance

-Within a Circle's Governance Process, the Circle may:
+Within a Circle's Governance Process, its Circle Members may:

-- **(a)** define, amend, or remove its own Roles; and
+- **(a)** define, amend, or remove the Circle's Roles; and
-- **(b)** define, amend, or remove its own Policies; and
+- **(b)** define, amend, or remove the Circle's Policies; and
-- **(c)** move its own Roles or Policies into a Sub-Circle or any Sub-Circle thereof, but only if they enact the Purpose or Accountabilities of that Circle; and
+- **(c)** move the Circle's own Roles or Policies into a Sub-Circle or any Sub-Circle thereof, but only if they enact the Purpose or Accountabilities of that Sub-Circle; and
-- **(d)** move Roles or Policies from within a Sub-Circle or any Sub-Circle thereof out into itself, but only if they are no longer relevant to enacting the Purpose or Accountabilities of that Circle; and
+- **(d)** move Roles or Policies from within a Sub-Circle or any Sub-Circle thereof out into the Circle, but only if they are no longer relevant to enacting the Purpose or Accountabilities of that Sub-Circle; and
 - **(e)** hold elections for any elected Role within the Circle.

 No other decisions are valid outputs from a Circle's Governance Process.

-#### 3.1.1 Scope of Policy
+#### 3.3.1 Scope of Policy

 A Policy may only be one or more of the following: